sparky26/eda-feature-engineer-automation/README.md

 ## Feature Engine Recommendations

-Uses the Groq API to suggest:
+* Uses the Groq API to suggest:
    * Additional engineered features
    * Problematic columns
+* Automatically implements engineered features into the dataset and transforms the data for download.

 User provides:
 * Dependent column